SwiftXLight/lasertag-test/README.md

-## Available Scripts
+## Readme

-In the project directory, you can run:
+Follow instructions below to setup project locally or in docker

 ### Environment